aerdman1/henryhowler/docs/Ancestors/capt-charles-e-henry-bio.md

 ---
-title: "Capt.
-Charles E. Henry Bio"
+title: Capt.
+Charles E. Henry Bio
+date: '2025-01-01T00:00:00.000Z'
 deprecated: false
-date: "2025-01-01T00:00:00.000Z"
 hidden: false
 ---
 ![Image](https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/Charles-e1538965601359.jpg)

 Captain Charles E. Henry(1836-1906)

 A Hiram Alumni wrote the attached bio about  Charles E. Henry.
 I do not know him but apparently he enjoys doing research on various Hiram Alum and shares on the Hiram Alumni Facebook page.
 Enjoy!
+Heidi\
-Heidi Download PDF version with bonus pictures!
+<Anchor label="Download PDF version" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads%2F2018%2F10%2FCharles-E.-Henry-HiramAlumni-article.pdf">Download PDF version</Anchor> with bonus pictures!

 Captain Charles E. Henry, Class of 1861, could be described as a man of action, an Army officer, a cop, a campaign canvasser, a soldier of fortune, and a bounty hunter.
 None of these descriptions are completely accurate.
 His lifestyle was like a cross between Indiana Jones and Wyatt Earp.
 As I mull over Captain Henry’s adventures, I feel like whistling the theme song of Steven Spielberg’s movie, Raiders of the Lost Ark.